cyberphor/knowledge-base/security/access-management/README.md

 Single Sign-On is an authentication process where you only need to authenticate once before accessing multiple applications.
 Specifically, multiple applications (aka "Service Providers") use the same authentication server (aka "Identity Provider").

 *Security Assertion Markup Language (SAML)*
-SAML is a protocol used to faciliate SSO.
+SAML is a protocol used to facilitate SSO.
 It's written in XML and transmitted via HTTP.
 In practice, Service Providers exchange SAML data with an Identity Provider to provide a SSO experience.

 **Federation**
 Federation is when an external entity is granted access to your resources.